Postgraduate in Exotic Animals

 • An understanding of the principles of group health management, preventative medicine, prophylaxis and immunisation in these species

-Speaker: Michelle O’Brien
+Speaker: Michelle O’Brien, Sarah Pellet

 MODULE 15: Unusual pets 2 (unusual exotic mammals)